filamentphp/filament/packages/tables/docs/07-testing.md

 ### Resetting filters

-To reset all filters to their original state, call `resetTableFilters()`
+To reset all filters to their original state, call `resetTableFilters()`:

 ```php
 use function Pest\Livewire\livewire;